paul-veevers/mst-fsm/README.md

 And if you're brave have a look inside the lib folder.

 ### Conclusions
-Using a FST with MST types and React we're able to achieve:
+Using a FSM with MST types and React we're able to achieve:
 - one-line auto-generation of a state chart diagram that can embed the corresponding rendered UI for each state.
 - one-line test that snapshots all possible permutations of a React tree given a machine, with deterministic fake value generation so that snapshots are consistent on subsequent runs.
 - one-line test that monkey tests your react tree.
 It starts from initial state, randomly clicks a click-able element to transition to next state, re-renders react tree, and repeats n times.
 It ensures your UI and machine can never be in an invalid state.
 It would also be possible to simulate other UI events like input typing, etc.